Game and Simulation Programming Degree Program

 - Practical Game Design with Lab – Focusing on basic elements used to transform a designer's vision into a working game or simulation, this course covers spatial and task design; design integration; control schemes; game balancing; game play mechanics and player interaction; tuning; and types and methods of testing and analysis.

-- Simulation Design and Programming with Lab – This course explores mathematical theories, models and principles fundamental to design and development of computer simulations for study and interpretation of real phenomena; for learning and evaluation tools; and for instructional and in-game simulation event development.
+- Simulation Design and Programming with Lab – This simulation and game programming course explores mathematical theories, models and principles fundamental to design and development of computer simulations for study and interpretation of real phenomena; for learning and evaluation tools; and for instructional and in-game simulation event development.

 - Artificial Intelligence for Games and Simulations with Lab – Looking at artificial intelligence methods and techniques, this course explores autonomous movement, path finding, decision making, genre considerations and learning with dynamic programming.